Venezuela sets largest orchestra world record

-CARACAS (AFP) - Venezuela on Saturday locked in the Guinness record for the world’s largest orchestra after thousands of local musicians performed Tchaikovsky’s "Slavonic March."
+(AFP) – Venezuela locked in the Guinness record for the world s largest orchestra after thousands of local musicians performed Tchaikovsky s "Slavonic March."

 Gustavo Dudamel, the music director of the Paris Opera and the Los Angeles Philharmonic, is one of its most notable alumni.